amirhosseinNouri/leet-coders-telegram-bot/README.md

 CRON_REGEX=00 00 * * 0,1,2,3,6 # At 12:00 AM, only on Sunday, Monday, Tuesday, Wednesday, and Saturday
 ```

+Or you can just create a copy of `.env.sample` file and apply your changes there.

 Note that the content of .env.production can override the variables with the same name in the .env file.

 Replace `your_telegram_bot_token` with your actual Telegram bot token.